A Wine of Wizardry: Magazine publication

 In April 1907 the New York Times and the Washington Post printed a lengthy interview with the new British ambassador, James Bryce.
-The news media focused on Bryce’s remark that America lacked great poets.
-The story was reprinted by other newspapers, and Bryce’s remark was reported and mocked in newspapers and magazines across the nation.
-Ambrose Bierce wrote a monthly column in William Randolph Hearst’s magazine Cosmopolitan.
-In May, Cosmopolitan’s new editor Samuel Selwyn Chamberlain noticed that Bierce’s column mentioned Ambassador Bryce: “Mr. Bryce, the venerable British ambassador, is pleased to lament the fact that America has no great poets.
+The news media focused on Bryce's remark that America lacked great poets.
+The story was reprinted by other newspapers, and Bryce's remark was reported and mocked in newspapers and magazines across the nation.
+Ambrose Bierce wrote a monthly column in William Randolph Hearst's magazine Cosmopolitan.
+In May, Cosmopolitans new editor Samuel Selwyn Chamberlain noticed that Bierce's column mentioned Ambassador Bryce: "Mr. Bryce, the venerable British ambassador, is pleased to lament the fact that America has no great poets.
 Mr. Bryce has the distinction to be ignorant, or he is inaccessible to poetry.
 In Mr. George Sterling and Mr. William Vaughn Moody we have two young poets of a high order of genius who have 'arrived,' and others are on the way. ...
 In 'The Testimony of the Suns' Mr. Sterling strikes and holds as high a note as has been heard in a century of English song, and I have a manuscript poem by him which would add to the glory of Coleridge or Keats."

-Chamberlain asked Bierce to see Sterling’s "manuscript poem", so Bierce sent him “A Wine of Wizardry.”
-In June 1907, Chamberlain told Bierce he would publish “A Wine of Wizardry” and Bierce’s companion essay, “A Poet and His Poem” in Cosmopolitan.
+Chamberlain asked Bierce to see Sterling's "manuscript poem", so Bierce sent him "A Wine of Wizardry."
+In June 1907, Chamberlain told Bierce he would publish "A Wine of Wizardry" and Bierce's companion essay, "A Poet and His Poem" in Cosmopolitan.

 The Hearst company splashed large advertisements in newspapers across the country promoting its new issue of Cosmopolitan.
-Sterling’s poem was not the advertisements’ most prominent item, but because Chamberlain could tie “A Wine of Wizardry" to the headline-generating Bryce controversy, the poem rated its own boldface subhead "Ambassador Bryce Challenged by a New American Poet," followed by this text, which does not mention Sterling:“James Bryce, author of The American Commonwealth, implied the other day that this country lacks poets.
-In September Cosmopolitan appears a new poem which is a complete refutation of Mr. Bryce’s opinion.
-‘A Wine of Wizardry’ is declared by no less a critic than Ambrose Bierce to be the greatest poem since the days of Shelley and Keats."
+Sterling's poem was not the advertisements' most prominent item, but because Chamberlain could tie "A Wine of Wizardry" to the headline-generating Bryce controversy, the poem rated its own boldface subhead "Ambassador Bryce Challenged by a New American Poet," followed by this text, which does not mention Sterling:"James Bryce, author of The American Commonwealth, implied the other day that this country lacks poets.
+In September Cosmopolitan appears a new poem which is a complete refutation of Mr. Bryce's opinion.
+'A Wine of Wizardry' is declared by no less a critic than Ambrose Bierce to be the greatest poem since the days of Shelley and Keats."
 It was followed the next day by a larger half-page advertisement with a different lead item but the same "Wine of Wizardry" subhead and text.